 Observe what, if anything, the other children notice as differences.
 Simple and matter-of-fact explanations in response to specific issues make the most sense to young children.

 Preschool and school age children with Williams syndrome can be helped and encouraged to supply their own explanations.
 One school aged, highly verbal child took great pride in giving a presentation to his class each year "about my syndrome".

-In addition to the information you can find here on the website, the Williams Syndrome Association publishes National and Regional newsletters and maintains an extensive library on Williams syndrome.
+In addition to the information you can find here on the website, the Williams Syndrome Association publishes a bi-monthly electronic newsletter and maintains an extensive library on Williams syndrome.
 Contact the National office for more information.